 If your answer to any of these questions is “no,” your NPS measurement may be too broad or incomplete.

-Fix your measurement methodology and then see if you improve NPS as a result.
+Fix your measurement methodology and then see if you improve NPS score as a result.

 2. Find And Fix Problems